 The most powerful content of the documentary is delivered via AJ Leon, an ex broker.
 He describes an out-of-body experience he had when he was offered a promotion whilst working on Wall Street.

-Leon left his boss’s office, walked into his own and started weeping because “I realized I was completely and utterly trapped.
+“I realized I was completely and utterly trapped.
 I’d never be able to walk away from that amount of money in my life.
-And any dream I had of living a life of purpose and meaning, and being an adventurer, being somebody that actually took risks and lived a life that was deliberate and intentional, was gone.
+And any dream I had of living a life of purpose and meaning, and being an adventurer, was gone.“

 He no longer works at Wall street.